xddxdd/blog/source/_posts/en/article/modify-computer/robomaster-bugs-in-development.lantian/index.md

 date: 2018-03-31 09:44:00
 ---

-Our school organized a RoboMaster team and plans to attend the competition this year.
+Our school organized a RoboMaster team and planned to attend the competition this year.
 Since we are all new students at a new campus, we do not have any reference materials available from previous students, and we have to figure out bugs after bugs on our own.

 This post describes some of the problems we met during software development.